 - The neck is swollen, intensely painful, with decreased mobility.

 - Numbness or tingling radiating down the arm of the affected side straight through to the fingers.

 - A recent motor vehicle accident was causing trauma or whiplash.

 - Heredity – some people born with loose ligaments or joint instability are more susceptible to cervical dislocation than others.

 Treatment Methods for Cervical Dislocation

-Your chiropractor near Wantagh will initiate his or her assessment by utilizing a physical examination.
+Your Massapequa Chiropractor will initiate his or her assessment by utilizing a physical examination.
 Following this evaluation, they will then perform a complete neurological exam and order either a CT or an MRI of the neck for diagnosis.
 In some cases, Initial immobilization with a neck brace may be necessary.
 The severity of the dislocation will be assessed to determine if surgical intervention is required.
 If not, the patient can work with chiropractic services and physical therapy to practice spinal mobilization and strength-building exercises.
 The goal is to make the muscles stabilizing the neck stronger to help support the displaced vertebrae in the neck.

 How Chiropractic Services Can Help